roshanis/10kings/chapter2_alauddin_khilji_final.md

 He died with my name on his lips.

-That night, I told myself it was the right thing to do.
-That I had chosen Islam over blood.
-That this was what loyalty demanded.
-I prayed for forgiveness and tried to forget the way his eyes had widened when he realized what I was doing.
+That night I told myself it was the right thing to do, that I had chosen faith over blood, that this was what loyalty demanded.
+I prayed for forgiveness and tried to forget the way his eyes widened when he realized what I was doing.

-(Now, sitting in this cell waiting to die for being Mongol, I wonder if that arrow didn't kill my last chance at mercy.
-If somewhere, in some record, a scribe noted: "Qutlugh Bahadur, killed his own cousin to prove loyalty to the Sultan."
-Apparently, it wasn't proof enough.)
+Now, in this cell awaiting execution for being Mongol, I sometimes wonder if some clerk noted in a margin: "Qutlugh Bahadur, killed his own cousin to prove loyalty."
+Apparently it was not proof enough.

-The Mongol forces we faced employed classic feigned retreat tactics, but our disciplined training enabled us to recognize and counter their maneuvers while maintaining formation discipline that prevented the usual Mongol advantages from becoming decisive.

-The 1303 invasion represented the most serious threat Delhi had ever faced, when Targhi's forces penetrated so deep into sultanate territory that they actually besieged the capital while Alauddin was campaigning at Chittor.
-As one of the commanders responsible for Delhi's mobile defense, I witnessed both the effectiveness of our thorough preparation and the desperate nature of this particular Mongol assault.

-The siege revealed how Alauddin's emphasis on horse archer mobility had transformed urban defense tactics.
-Rather than simply manning walls, we could strike at enemy siege lines from multiple directions, while maintaining the speed necessary to avoid encirclement.
-Our cavalry could harass Mongol supply lines while coordinating with garrison forces in ways that traditional infantry could never achieve.
+Later invasions tested everything we had built.
+In 1303, Targhi's army pushed so deep into the sultanate that Delhi itself was besieged while Alauddin campaigned at Chittor.
+Our horse archer tactics, harassing their siege lines, striking supply routes, never staying still long enough to be trapped, kept the city alive until the Sultan rode back.

-Alauddin returned from Chittor and personally led the sortie that broke the Mongol siege, and I rode beside him in the charge that shattered enemy lines through superior tactical coordination.
-The victory was complete, but the proximity of this invasion to Delhi itself convinced the sultan that defensive measures alone were insufficient for long-term security.
+When he arrived, he personally led the sortie that shattered the siege, and I rode beside him in that charge.
+We saved Delhi, but I could not shake the suspicion that he had let the Mongols come close enough to terrify the city on purpose.
+Only a terrified population accepts chains as easily as we did.

-### The Gujarat Campaign: Breaking Hindu Resistance
+### The Gujarat Campaign: The Price of Conquest

-Before the great purge that would claim my life, I participated in the Gujarat campaign of 1299, where we learned that conquest wasn't just about defeating armies, it was about breaking the spirit of resistance itself.
+Before the purge that would claim my life, I rode in the Gujarat campaign of 1299, where we learned that conquest was not just about defeating armies but about breaking the will of those who paid for them.

-The campaign targeted the wealthy trading ports and fortified cities of Gujarat.
-Our horse archer units, moving faster than any Hindu army could match, swept through the coastal regions.
-I commanded advance reconnaissance units, and what I saw taught me that warfare has many victims beyond soldiers.

-At the siege of Khambhat, one of Gujarat's richest ports, I watched the city's merchants desperately trying to load their wealth onto ships before we breached the walls.
-A Jain merchant, an elderly man in fine white silks, stood on the docks directing the loading of gold and spices onto boats.
-When our cavalry cut off the harbor, he looked directly at me.
-Didn't beg.
-Didn't run.
-Just stood there among his scattered treasures, waiting.

-My hand hesitated on my sword hilt.
-Not long.
-Maybe a heartbeat.
-But long enough that the old man saw it, saw my doubt, and his eyes filled not with fear but with something worse: pity.
-He pitied me for what I was about to become.

-I gave the order.
-My voice didn't shake.
+At Khambhat, merchants tried to load their fortunes onto ships as we closed the harbor.
+One Jain trader in white silk watched us approach, standing among scattered gold and spices.
+He neither begged nor ran.
+He simply held my gaze with something that wasn't fear but pity, as if he could already see the kind of man I would become.

-The plunder from Gujarat's trading cities was staggering.
-Khambhat alone yielded enough wealth to fund military operations for two years.
-Among the captives was Malik Kafur, a young Hindu eunuch, castrated by slave traders before we took the city.
-He would convert to Islam and become Alauddin's most trusted general.
-Strange how conquest transforms people, the enslaved becoming the enslaver, the conquered learning to conquer.
-We Mongols despised him from the start, not just for being a former slave, but for being a eunuch commanding real warriors.
+Khambhat alone yielded enough wealth to fund campaigns for years, and among the captives was a young Hindu eunuch the slave traders had already mutilated: Malik Kafur.
+He would convert, rise, and one day command armies that dwarfed mine.
+Strange how empire digests people, the conquered learning to conquer, the enslaved becoming instruments of other men's ambitions.

-But I remember the Jain merchant's eyes.
-That look of pity.
-As if he could see my future, a future where I too would stand waiting for a blade, understanding finally that empires devour everyone, even their most loyal servants.

-### The Southern Triumphs: Deccan Submission
+### The Southern Triumphs: Deccan Gold

-Between 1307 and 1311, I rode south with Malik Kafur's armies to conquer the Deccan kingdoms.
-Three major campaigns.
-Three kings brought to heel.
-Enough treasure to fund the sultanate for a generation.

-The 1307 Devagiri campaign was our second strike against that kingdom, Alauddin had raided it back in 1294 for the gold he used to seize the throne.
-This time, under Kafur's command, we made it permanent.
-King Ramachandra's infantry couldn't match our cavalry mobility.
-His fortress couldn't withstand our siege engines.
-The tribute settlement turned him into Alauddin's vassal, pumping wealth north year after year.

-Warangal fell in 1309-1310, our second attempt after a failed siege in 1303.
-This time we'd learned patience.
-Months of systematic siege work, cutting supply lines, wearing them down.
-When the walls finally broke, the plunder exceeded even Devagiri's wealth.

-The Hoysala and Pandya campaigns of 1310-1311 completed the submission of South India.
-Kafur played local princes against each other, extracting tribute from all sides.
-More gold.
-More power.
-More proof that Alauddin's system worked.

-I remember standing in Warangal's treasury, watching scribes catalog the wealth, gold, gems, silks, war elephants.
-One scribe remarked that this one fortress held enough to pay my horse archer regiment for twenty years.
+Between 1307 and 1311, I rode south with Kafur's armies through Devagiri, Warangal, and the Hoysala and Pandya lands.
+Kings traded submission for survival; their treasuries did not.
+In Warangal's vaults, I watched scribes tally gold, gems, silk, and war elephants until a clerk remarked that one fortress alone held enough to pay my regiment for twenty years.

-Twenty years of wages.
-And here I am, executed after ten, while the gold I helped capture funds the empire that's enslaving my daughters.
+Ten years later, I wait for execution while the gold I helped seize pays the men guarding my cell and funds the empire that is selling my daughters.

-The southern campaigns made the sultanate rich and powerful.
-They also taught me that empires don't remember who built them, only what they're worth.

 ### The Fortification Revolution

-After 1303, Alauddin built fortress chains along every Mongol invasion route I knew from childhood.
-These weren't meant to stop our kinsmen, you can't stop Mongol cavalry with walls, but to slow them, channel them, bleed them before they reached Delhi.
+After 1303, Alauddin laced every Mongol invasion route I knew from childhood with fortresses.
+You cannot stop steppe cavalry with walls, but you can slow them, channel them, bleed them before they reach a capital.

-I helped plan those fortifications.
-Strange work for a Mongol, designing the traps that would catch my own people.
-But effective.
-By 1308, our intelligence networks could predict invasions before they left Samarkand.
-We'd have forces waiting at prepared killing grounds before the enemy knew we knew they were coming.

-Alauddin turned defense into prediction.
-And prediction into preemption.
+I helped plan those defenses, strange work for a Mongol, designing traps for my own people, but they were effective.
+By 1308 our scouts often learned of invasions while they were still forming far to the northwest, and standing cavalry forces, funded by his brutal economic reforms, were already waiting at prepared killing grounds.
+Alauddin turned defense into prediction, and prediction into preemptive slaughter.

-The economic reforms that funded these improvements made it sustainable, permanent cavalry forces, maintained year-round, ready to respond immediately rather than scrambling to mobilize when enemies were already at the gates.

 ### The Discovery of Abachi's Treason